 - Have tooth or bone damage in the vicinity.

-Even if you don’t experience any discomfort, your dentist may still advise you to have your wisdom teeth removed due to precaution against infection and tooth decay, so it’s best to see your dentist when your wisdom teeth start growing.
+Even if you don’t experience any discomfort, your dentist may still advise you to have your wisdom teeth removed due to precaution against infection and tooth decay, so it’s best to schedule an appointment with your dental office when your wisdom teeth start growing.

 WISDOM TOOTH EXTRACTION: WHAT TO EXPECT